 The .85-acre parcel, appraised at approximately $2 million, is located at 973 Main St. at High Street, where a First Niagara Bank branch now stands.

-Under the terms of the donation, UB will purchase the parcel for
+Under the terms of the donation, UB will purchase the parcel for $1.

 “We are committed to doing great things in our community, and we are proud to collaborate with UB.